shengyenlin/shengyenlin/README.md

     - Natural language processing, CSIE 5042, focusing on fundamental algorithms and annotating linguistic structure
     - Special topics in innovative integration of medicine and EECS (II), IMP 5007
-- 💫 Love blogging, playing clarinet, bouldering, couchsurfing (both hosting and requesting)
+- 💫 Love blogging, playing clarinet, bouldering, couchsurfing

 - ⚡ Clarinetist, stoist, language enthusiast, and trying to be vegetarian now